tshepang/blog/content/arts/Still Grazing (2004).rst

 #. track 5 - **Bajabula Bonke (The Healing Song)**

-   The vocalist loved doing this one.
+   The vocalist must have enjoyed doing this one.
 It sadly doesn't end too well... the last minute or so is anti-climactic.

 #. track 7 - **Gold**